-LSU quarterback Zach Mettenberger was sacked six times and completed 14 of 23 passes for 120 yards.
-He also threw for a touchdown and an interception.
+LSU quarterback Zach Mettenberger was sacked six times as he completed 14 of 23 passes for 120 yards with an interception.

 "It's a tough thing to figure our pass protection was as poor as it was," Miles said.
 "That's the piece that needs fixing and frankly we've got some young players here we'll address and improve and make some strides going forward."

 Hopkins, who had 13 catches for 191 yards and two touchdowns, also had receptions for 7 and 13 yards in the final drive.
 LSU safety Greg Reid was flagged for pass interference while defending Hopkins.

 LSU scored 10 points off Clemson's two lost fumbles, including one by Sammy Watkins on the second play of the game that set up Hill's first touchdown.

 Hopkins scored on an 11-yard reception in the second quarter and a 12-yard grab in the fourth.
 LSU's Bennie Logan blocked Catanzaro's extra point attempt following Hopkins' first touchdown.

 Clemson had a chance to tie it after Hopkins' second TD, but Boyd's pass for the 2-point conversion was incomplete.

 Michael Ford had a 43-yard kickoff return for LSU to open the second half.
 On first down, Hill broke through the line for a 57-yard touchdown run.
 His 12th rushing touchdown broke Dalton Hilliard's LSU record for a freshman set in 1982.

 Clemson lost Watkins to a right ankle injury on his early fumble.
 X-rays were negative.